argoproj-labs/hera/docs/user-guides/suspending.md

           - python
     ```

-We can also restrict user input options to a list of values passed to `enum`, set a pre-selected default, and set a
+We can also
+* restrict input options using a list of values passed to `enum`
+* set a pre-selected default
-duration to effectively time-out on the user input:
+* and set a duration to effectively time-out on the user input (using a suitable `when` expression):

 === "Hera"